MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 ms.reviewer: angieandrews
 ---

-# GPT text generation model overview (preview)
+# Text generation model overview (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-The GPT text generation model's capability is a powerful tool in AI Builder.
+The text generation model's capability is a powerful tool in AI Builder.
 It enables you to quickly and easily build AI-powered applications that use text generated from your input, like these tools that:

 - Quickly and accurately summarize long documents and extracts key information.
 - Help draft responses to user queries.